Laboratory Glassware: Basic Types, Names, and Applications

 Test tubes

-Test tubes are another basic tool in the laboratory.
-Made of clear glass, they are used to store, mix, and transport small volumes of liquid.
-In serological tests, test tubes play a key role, allowing for precise antigen-antibody reactions.
+Test tubes are another essential laboratory tool.
+Made of clear glass, they are used for storing, mixing, and transporting small volumes of liquids.
+In serological tests, test tubes play a crucial role, enabling precise antigen-antibody reactions.

-It is worth noting that the tubes can be used in conjunction with laboratory centrifuges, which allows for effective separation of solution components.
-Their use in serological tests is irreplaceable, especially in the case of tests requiring precise analyses.
+It's worth noting that these tubes can be used in conjunction with laboratory centrifuges, allowing for the effective separation of solution components.
+Their use in serological testing is indispensable, especially in tests requiring precise analysis.

 Petri dishes

-Petri dishes are universal vessels used for culturing microorganisms and observing test results.
-In serological diagnostics, they are used to conduct tests requiring cell culture or observing the reaction of antigens with antibodies.
+Petri dishes are versatile vessels used for culturing microorganisms and observing test results.
+In serological diagnostics, they are used for conducting tests requiring cell culture or observing antigen-antibody reactions.
 Their transparency and sterility ensure reliable results in every experiment.

 We invite you to familiarize yourself with our an offer of Petri dishes and other laboratory accessories, where you will find products adapted to various applications in laboratory research.